 Home Runs on the Field and at Dana-Farber

 The Yawkeys' commitment to the Jimmy Fund over the years made the charity a household name and, more importantly, helped Dana-Farber make unprecedented strides in cancer research and care.

 When the Jimmy Fund/Red Sox partnership started in the 1950s, few cancer treatment options were available and most patients with the disease did not survive.
 Today, with the use of chemotherapy, radiation, vaccines, targeted drugs, and other therapies, half of all patients do.
 Indeed, these therapies have led to cure rates nearing 90 percent for some forms of childhood cancer and dramatic drops in death rates for a range of common adult cancers, including colorectal, breast, prostate, and lung cancer.

 The Yawkey era came to an end with the sale of the team in early 2002, and the Red Sox's decades-strong partnership with the Jimmy Fund was embraced by the team's current ownership group, led by John Henry, Tom Werner, and Larry Lucchino.

 In 2013, the Boston Red Sox and the Jimmy Fund celebrated the 60th anniversary of their historic partnership throughout the baseball season.
 A very lucky year indeed that culminated in a World Series Championship.

 Today the Red Sox commitment to the Jimmy Fund remains in full swing.
-In the words of Lucchino, team president and CEO, as well as a former patient at Dana-Farber: "The Red Sox are part of the fabric of this city and the Jimmy Fund is an inseparable part of the Red Sox."
+In the words of Lucchino, Chairman of the Jimmy Fund and CEO/President Emeritus of the Red Sox, as well as a former patient at Dana-Farber: "The Red Sox are part of the fabric of this city and the Jimmy Fund is an inseparable part of the Red Sox."